sophia-zube/incari-doc/toolbox/utilities/interval/startinterval.md

 The **Start Interval Node** sets an **Interval**, which occurs every _X_ `Seconds` (or `Timeout (sec)`).
 When the **Node** is first triggered, **OnStart** fires immediately.
 An **Instance ID** will be created, thus serving as an input for the **Reset Interval Node**.
 If **Reset Interval** -- connected by the **Instance ID** -- is triggered, **OnReset** fires.

+Important to note is that an **Interval** will continue firing until a **Reset Interval Node** is triggered.
+Without resetting it, it will run forever.

 ## Attributes

 ![The Start Interval Node Attributes.](../../../.gitbook/assets/node-start-interval2-attr.png)